functional-insomniac/Gasket60/Case/README.md

 ## THE CNC VERSION IS *NOT* TO BE 3D PRINTED

 For the 3D Printed version, it uses a [Unified Daughterboard](https://github.com/ai03-2725/Unified-Daughterboard).

+The printed version also has a JST cable hider if you want to use that.